East Pakistan Air Operations (1971): Ground support and airlifts

-Mukti Bahini airforce: Kilo Flight
+Mukti Bahini Air Force/ Bangladesh Air Force : Kilo Flight

-The Indian Army had been helping the Mukti Bahini, through Operation Jackpot, since May 1971, while the Indian Navy had helped set up the Bengali Naval commando unit and had provided command staff for the Bengali gunboats, which were busy mining riverine craft and harassing merchant marine operations in East Pakistan.
-The IAF had flown reconnaissance flights over East Pakistan since June 1971, but could not come to grips with the PAF until formal hostilities commenced.
+The Indian Army was helping the Mukti Bahini, through Operation Jackpot, since May 1971, while the Indian Navy had helped set up the Bengali Naval commando unit and had provided command staff for the Bengali gunboats, which were busy mining riverine craft and harassing merchant marine operations in East Pakistan.
+The IAF had flown reconnaissance flights over East Pakistan since June 1971, but could not come to grips with the PAF, until formal hostilities commenced.
 Nine Bengali pilots (Three former PAF and six civilian pilots) and fifty technicians - formerly of the PAF and serving with the Mukti Bahini in various capacities - were gathered for a special mission on 28 September 1971 at Dimapur in Nagaland.

 Indian civilian authorities and the IAF donated 1 DC-3 Dakota (given by the Maharaja of Jodhpor), 1 DHC-3 Otter plane, and 1 Alouette III helicopter for the newborn Bangladesh Air Force, which was to take advantage of the lack of night-fighting capability of the PAF to launch hit-and-run attacks on sensitive targets inside Bangladesh from the air.
 The Bengali rank and file fixed up the World War II vintage runway at Dimapur, then began rigging the aircraft for combat duty.
 The Dakota was modified to carry 500 pound bombs, but for technical reasons it was only used to ferry Bangladesh government personnel.
 Captain Abdul Khalque, Captain Alamgir Satter, and Captain Abdul Mukit, all destined to earn the Bir Pratik award, piloted the Dakota.

 The helicopter was rigged to fire 14 rockets from pylons attached to its side and had .303 Browning machine guns installed, in addition to having 1 in steel plate welded to its floor for extra protection.
-Squadron Leader Sultan Mahmood, Flight Lieutenant Bodiul Alam, and Captain Shahabuddin, all of whom later won the Bir Uttam award, operated the helicopter.
+Squadron Leader Sultan Mahmood, Flight Lieutenant Badrul Alam, and Captain Shahabuddin Ahmed, all of whom later won the Bir Uttom award, operated the helicopter.
 The Otter boasted 7 rockets under each of its wings and could deliver ten 25 pound bombs, which were rolled out of the aircraft by hand through a makeshift door.
 Flight Lt.
-Shamsul Alam, along with Captains Akram Ahmed and Sharfuddin Ahmad, flew the Otter - all three were later awarded Bir Uttam for their service in 1971.
+Shamsul Alam, along with Captains Akram Ahmed and Sharfuddin, flew the Otter - all three were later awarded Bir Uttam for their service in 1971.
 This tiny force was dubbed Kilo Flight, the first fighting formation of the nascent Bangladesh Air force.

 Under the command of Group Captain A.K.
 Khandkar and Flight Lieutenant Sultan Mahmud, intense training took place in night flying and instrumental navigation.
 After 2 months of training, the formation was activated for combat.
 The first sortie was scheduled to take place on 28 November, but was moved back 6 days, to 2 December 1971.
 The Otter - flown by Flight Lt.
 Shamsul Alam, with co-pilot F.L.
 Akram - was moved to Kailashsahar, and was prepared for a mission against targets in Chittagong.
 The helicopter, piloted by Flight Lt.
 Sultan Mahmood and Flight Lt.
-Bodiul Alam, was to hit Narayangang, flying from Teliamura.
+Badrul Alam, was to hit Narayangang, flying from Teliamura.